Pentagon Dissections

 Triangle — Pentagon (6 pieces)

-This is perhaps not the best example of a dissection of triangle and pentagon, but it is new and it does demonstrate the TT22 technique.
+This is perhaps not the best example of a dissection of triangle and pentagon, but it is new and it does demonstrate the TT22 method.

 Square — Pentagon (6 pieces)